Rockville, Maryland: 19th century

-The newly opened railroad provided service from Georgetown to Rockville, connecting Rockville to Washington, D.C., by trolley.
-Trolley service operated for four decades, until, eclipsed by the growing popularity of the automobile, service was halted in August 1935.
+Trolley service operated for four decades, until, eclipsed by the growing usage of the automobile, service was halted in August 1935.
 The Blue Ridge Transportation Company provided bus service for Rockville and Montgomery County from 1924 through 1955.
 After 1955, Rockville would not see a concerted effort to develop a public transportation infrastructure until the 1970s, when the Washington Metropolitan Area Transit Authority (WMATA) began work to extend the Washington Metro into Rockville and extended Metrobus service into Montgomery County.
 The Rockville station of Washington Metro began service on July 25, 1984, and the Twinbrook station began service on December 15, 1984.
 Metrobus service was supplemented by Montgomery County's own Ride On bus service starting in 1979.
 MARC, Maryland's Rail Commuter service, serves Rockville with its Brunswick line.
-From Rockville MARC provides service to Union Station in Washington D.C. (southbound) and, Frederick and Martinsburg, West Virginia (northbound), as well as intermediate points.
+From Rockville MARC provides service to Washington Union Station (southbound), and Frederick and Martinsburg, West Virginia (northbound), as well as intermediate points.
 Amtrak, the national passenger rail system, provides service from Rockville to Chicago and Washington D.C.

-The mid-20th century saw substantial growth in Rockville, especially with the annexation of the Twinbrook subdivision in 1949, which added hundreds of new homes and thousands of new residents to the city.
+In the mid-20th century, Rockville grew substantially, especially following the annexation of the Twinbrook subdivision in 1949, which added hundreds of new homes and thousands of new residents to the city.
 In 1954, Congressional Airport closed, and its land was sold to developers to build residences and a commercial shopping center.
 The shopping center, named Congressional Plaza, opened in 1958.
 These new areas provided affordable housing and grew quickly with young families eager to start their lives following World War II.

 During the Cold War, it was considered safer to remain in Rockville than to evacuate during a hypothetical nuclear attack on Washington, D.C.
 Bomb shelters were built, including the largest one at Glenview Mansion and 15 other locations.
 The I-270 highway was designated as an emergency aircraft landing strip.
 Two Nike missile launcher sites were located on Muddy Branch and Snouffer School Roads until the mid-1970s.